-From the casternmost point of Nova Scotia (Cape Canso) to Galway Bay, in Ireland, the distance is about 2,000 miles.
+From the easternmost point of Nova Scotia (Cape Canso) to Galway Bay, in Ireland, the distance is about 2,000 miles.
 The nearest available harbor to Cape Canso, and but a short distance west, is Whitehaven, which, according to the authority of Admiral Owen, who had surveyed it, "is a most splendid and commodious port at the nearest available point of North America to Ireland, its natural facilities greatly exceeding those of Halifax or any other point upon the coast."
 Galway Harbor, on the west coast of Ireland, is one of the finest in the world, having great advantages over Bristol or Liverpool.
 The distance from Galway to Dublin is 120 miles; from Dublin to Holyhead, 63 miles; and from Holyhead to London, 263 miles.

 From White Haven to St. John the distance is less than 250 miles; from St. John to Waterville, in Maine, to which point there then existed a continuous line of railways from New York, is about 200 miles.
 These lines have since been extended east to Bangor, 55 miles nearer to St. John.
-The entire distance from New York to London, by the line indicated, and the time required for its possesses, is shown in the following table:
+The entire distance from New York to London, by the line indicated, and the time required for its passage, is shown in the fellowing table:

 Hours

-London to Holyhead, by raliway, 263 miles, 71
+London to Holyhead, by raliway, 263 miles, 74

-Holyhead to Dublin, steamer, 63 miles 3.
+Holyhead to Dublin, steamer, 63 miles

-Dublin to Galway, by railway, 120 miles, 4
+Dublin to Galway, by railway, 120 miles,

-Galway to White Haven, steamer, 2,000 miles, 128
+Galway to White Haven, steamer, 2,000 miles,

 White Haven to Bangor, by railway, 400 miles,

-Bangor to New York, " 477 miles,
+Bangor to New York, " 477 uniles,

 Total distance, by steamer, 2,063 miles

-Total distance, by railway, 1.260 "
+Total distance, by railway, 1,260 "

-Total distance 3,823 miles.
-Time, 1721
+Total distance Time, 1721

-hours-or 7 days 41⁄2 hours. - 3
+hours-or 7 days 41 hours.

-From an investion of a globalit will be seen that this youts follows

 From an inspection of a globe, it will be seen that this route follows nearly upon the great circle between the two extremes.
 It varies so slightly from it as to be but little, if any, longer than the route usually taken by the steamers from New York to Liverpool, which is estimated at from 3,100 to 3,300 miles.
-In the above table the speed of the steamers is calculated at 16 miles per hour, which it is almitted is a much faster average rate than is now accomplished; but it must be borne in mind that a shortening of sea voyage from 3,300 to 2,000 miles would dispense with 40 per cent of the coal and other extra weight now carried.
+In the above table the speed of the steamers is calculated at 16 miles per hour, which it is admitted is a much faster average rate than is now accomplished; but it must be borne in mind that a shortening of sea voyage from 3,300 to 2,000 miles would dispense with 40 per cent of the coal and other extra weight now carried.